-Although we completed the enrollment in our C-GUARDIANS trial of the CGuard Carotid Stent System, the outcome of the study is inherently uncertain.
+Although we met the primary endpoint in our C-GUARDIANS trial of the CGuard Carotid Stent System, the results may not be sufficient to support FDA approval.

 In June 2023, we completed enrollment in the C-GUARDIANS trial.
-We anticipate reporting primary endpoint results from the C-GUARDIANS trial in mid 2024 that may support the submission of a PMA application in the third quarter of 2024 with a view to potential FDA approval of the CGuard Prime stent system in the first half of 2025.
-Although we reported positive 30-day follow-up data in November 2023, there can be no assurance that the primary endpoint results will be sufficient to support a PMA application or FDA approval, Clinical failure can occur at any stage of clinical development.
-Our clinical trials have been conducted under differing protocols, while using specific inclusion criteria and we cannot assure you that its actual clinical performances will be satisfactory to support proposed indications and regulatory approvals and clinical acceptance and adoption, or that its use will not result in unanticipated complications.
+In November 2023, we announced positive 30-day follow up results from the C-GUARDIANS trial in which stenting with the CGuard Carotid Stent System in patients with carotid artery stenosis.
+In May 2024, we announced positive one-year follow up results from the C-GUARDIANS trial, with a rate of 30-day DSMI and ipsilateral stroke between 31 and 365 days of 1.95%.
+These data were used to support the PMA submission in September 2024 with a view to potential FDA approval of the CGuard Prime carotid stent system in the first half of 2025.
+There can be no assurance that the primary endpoint results will be sufficient to support FDA approval.
+In addition, our clinical trials have been conducted under differing protocols, while using specific inclusion criteria and we cannot assure you that its actual clinical performances will be satisfactory to support proposed indications and regulatory approvals and clinical acceptance and adoption, or that its use will not result in unanticipated complications.
 Furthermore, the results of our clinical trials are subject to human analyses and interpretation of the data accumulated, which could be affected by various errors due to, among others, lack of sufficient clinical experience with CGuard EPS, SwitchGuard or any other product we develop, assumptions used in the statistical analysis of results, and interpretation errors in the analysis of the clinical trials results.
 Failure can occur at any time during the clinical trial process.
 If CGuard EPS, SwitchGuard or any other product we develop does not function as expected over time, we may not achieve regulatory clearances, and may not be widely adopted by healthcare providers and patients.